Freedom of religion in Croatia: Religious demography

 The statistics regarding religious affiliation correlate closely with the country's ethnic makeup.
 The Serbian Orthodox, predominantly ethnic Serbs associated with the SPC, live primarily in cities and areas bordering on Bosnia and Herzegovina and Serbia.
 Most members of other minority religious groups reside in urban areas.

-Protestants from a number of denominations and foreign clergy actively practice and proselytize, as do representatives of Asian religious groups.
-A variety of missionaries are present.

 Status of religious freedom

 Legal and policy framework

 The Constitution provides for freedom of religion and free public profession of religious conviction, and the Government generally respected these rights in practice.

 There is no official state religion; however, the Roman Catholic Church receives financial state support and other benefits established in concordats between the Government and the Vatican.
 The concordats and other government agreements with non-Catholic religious communities allow state financing for some salaries and pensions for religious officials through government-managed pension and health funds.
 Marriages conducted by the religious communities having agreements with the state are officially recognized, eliminating the need to register the marriages in the civil registry office.
 The concordats also regulate public school catechisms and military chaplains.

 In line with the concordats signed with the Roman Catholic Church and in an effort to further define their rights and privileges within a legal framework, the Government signed additional agreements with the following 14 religious communities: the SPC and the Islamic Community of Croatia in 2002; and the Evangelical Church, Reformed Christian Church, Pentecostal Church, Union of Pentecostal Churches of Christ, Christian Adventist Church, Union of Baptist Churches, Church of God, Church of Christ, Reformed Movement of Seventh-day Adventists, Bulgarian Orthodox Church, Macedonian Orthodox Church, and Croatian Old Catholic Church in 2003.

 Both the Jewish Community of Zagreb (ZOZ) and the more recently formed Bet Israel congregation sought a similar agreement with the state, and negotiations were under way between the Government and the two Jewish communities.
 The ZOZ earlier refused an offered agreement because of lack of progress on property restitution.
 An ongoing legal dispute between the two communities delayed the signing of the agreement that the Government proposed in December 2006.
 The dispute stemmed from the June 2006 registration of the Bet Israel congregation, which left the ZOZ in 2005.
 The ZOZ contested the Government's decision to register Bet Israel as a religious group on grounds that it did not meet the necessary legal requirements and filed a lawsuit to have the registration annulled.
 Bet Israel subsequently countersued, contesting ZOZ's qualifications as a religious organization.
 At the end of the period covered by this report, both suits were pending in the Zagreb Municipal Court.